Listening to someone talking about her city.

-Start the lesson here, and click on the links at the bottom if you want to look at anything in more detail.
+Start the lesson here, and click on the links if you want to look at anything in more detail.

 Talk with your teacher or with a partner about your answers.
-This is really important if you want to practise your speaking.
+This is really important if you are going to practise your speaking.

 - Imagine living your whole life in one building.

 - What would you like and dislike about this way of life?

 - How do you think it would affect daily life?